Insurance for one-off events

 Event insurance claims examples

-There are various different types of insurance claim that you may find yourself having to make as the organiser of an event, so here are a few examples of specific claims that would be covered by Superscript’s customisable policy:
+There are different types of insurance claim that you may find yourself having to make as the organiser of an event, so, depending on the policies you've selected, here are a few examples of specific claims that would be covered by Superscript’s customisable policy:

 Injured customer